axiomiety/axiomiety.github.io/_posts/2016-12-04-misc_ccent.md

 ## Final remarks

 The CCENT is a challenging exam but not an impossible one.
-It provides some very sold fundamentals to the world of networking and even though some of the concepts are Cisco-specific, a lot of the ideas are generic enough to be applied elsewhere.
+It provides some very solid fundamentals to the world of networking and even though some of the concepts are Cisco-specific, a lot of the ideas are generic enough to be applied elsewhere.